mulch maintenance

 Popular edging options include:

-• Steel or aluminum edging for a modern, low-profile finish
+• Steel or aluminum edging for a clean, modern profile

-• Natural stone or boulder edging for rustic durability
+• Natural stone or boulder edging for a more organic and durable border

-• Paver borders that match your existing patio or walkway
+• Paver borders that tie in with an existing patio or walkway

 3. Switch to heavier mulch or decorative gravel